Geometric integration of classical spin dynamics via a mean-field Schr\"odinger equation: Numerical benchmarks

-where $\omega^\mathrm{LL} = 2 D s^z_0$ is the angular frequency of precession.
+where $\omega^\mathrm{LLD} = 2 D s^z_0$ is the angular frequency of precession.

-For the case of the GSD on an SU(3) spin, the general trajectory for an arbitrary initial condition is given in Ref.~\onlinecite{Zhang21}.
+In the single-site limit, the GSD describes the exact quantum evolution of expectation values.
+The trajectory for a single $S=1$ spin has been given analytically in Ref.~\onlinecite{Zhang21}.
 For our pure dipole initial condition, the dipole part of the trajectory is

-Observe that this dynamics is still described by a precession about the $z$-axis.
-Now, however, the precession frequency $\omega^\mathrm{GSD} = D$ is independent of the initial angle $\theta$.
-Furthermore, the $y$-component of spin is reduced by the factor $s^z_0$, such that the total spin dipole magnitude is no longer a constant of motion.
-A reduction in $|\mathbf s(t)|^2$ indicates that weight has been transferred to the quadrupole part of the full SU(3) spin $\mathbf n(t)$.
-Recall that the quadratic Casimir, $|\mathbf{n}(t)|^2$, is a constant of motion.
+Like the dipole-only approximation, we again find precession, but here the frequency $\omega^\mathrm{GSD} = D$ is independent of the initial angle $\theta$.
+The $y$-component of the dipole is reduced by the factor $s^z_0$, such that the total spin dipole magnitude is no longer a constant of motion.
+This implies that weight oscillates between the three dipole and five quadrupole components of generalized spin $\mathbf n(t)$, and this effect is enhanced when the $z$-component of the spin is small.
+Recall that the quadratic Casimir $|\mathbf{n}(t)|^2$ is a constant of motion.

-Figure~\ref{fig:fig1} illustrates the numerical integration of the LL and GSD trajectories using the Schr\"odinger midpoint method for spin-$\frac{1}{2}$ and spin-1 respectively, and $\theta=2\pi/5$.
+Figure~\ref{fig:fig1} illustrates the numerical integration of the LLD and GSD trajectories using the Schr\"odinger midpoint method for spin-$\frac{1}{2}$ and spin-1 respectively, and $\theta=2\pi/5$.
 A fairly large integration time-step $\Delta t = 0.5$ was selected to emphasize numerical error.
-For the LL dynamics, we also tried the spherical midpoint method, and observed errors to be about 2 times smaller.
-For both LL and GSD cases, energy conservation appears to be numerically exact under the Schr\"odinger midpoint integration scheme.
+For LLD, the spherical midpoint method~\cite{McLachlan17} is also applicable, and we observed its error to be about 2 times smaller (not shown).
+In all cases tested, energy conservation appears to be numerically exact under the Schr\"odinger midpoint integration scheme.